 A mammogram is a specific type of imaging that uses a low-dose x-ray system for examination of the breasts.
 Most medical experts agree that successful treatment of breast cancer often is linked to early diagnosis, primarily through the use of mammograms.
 Screening mammography plays a central part in early detection of breast cancers because it can show changes in the breast up to two years before a patient or physician can feel them.

-At Southtowns Radiology we are proud to offer Genius 3D Mammography (tomosynthesis).
+Southtowns Radiology is proud to offer Genius 3D Mammography (tomosynthesis) to Western New York patients.
 Genius 3D mammography detects 41% more invasive breast cancers and reduces false positives by up to 40%.
 This means one simple thing: early detection.
 Genius 3D mammography is the first and only clinically superior 3D mammography approved by the FDA.
 Genius 3D mammography allows doctors to see masses and distortions associated with cancers and precancerous cells significantly more clearly than conventional 2D mammography.
 Instead of viewing all of the complexities of your breast tissue in a flat image, as with traditional 2D mammography, fine details are more visible and no longer hidden by the tissue above or below.

 A screening mammogram is your annual mammogram that is done every year.
 Sometimes, the radiologist may ask you to come back for follow-up images, called a diagnostic mammogram, further evaluate an area of uncertainty in the breast, or if there is a breast complaint that needs to be evaluated.